Funds

 Where companies source their power generation from fossil fuels (oil, natural gas, coal) to generate electricity.

-EDP is a Portugal’s largest generator and distributor of electricity.
-Evidence shows that 12.5% of the company’s revenue was is generated from fossil fuels, including 5% from coal-fired plants and 7.5% from oil and gas.
-However, EDP have committed to being coal-free by 2025 and carbon neutral by 2030.
-The decision to shut down rather than offload their fossil fuel assets contrasts with many other energy companies who instead choose to sell up when faced with dropping profits or a need to improve their sustainability credentials.
-Therefore, the company is considered to be on a climate change pathway aligned with 1.5°C of global temperature rise.
+Portugal’s largest generator and distributor of electricity.
+It is the 4th largest generator of wind power in the world with 90% generated by renewables.
+However, revenue is still generated from fossil fuels; 5% from coal-fired plants and 5% from oil and gas.
+EDP have committed to being carbon neutral by 2030.
+The company is considered to be on a climate change pathway aligned with 1.5°C of global temperature rise.

 Where companies source their power generation from fossil fuels (oil, natural gas, coal) to generate electricity.